 Project by project, we can create healthier communities … and have fun doing it!

-Minigrants: 153 healthy-community projects in 3 years!
+Try This Minigrants: 206 healthy-community projects statewide in 4 years!

 Each project is carried out by a community team of people who represent at least three community organizations.
 All the projects use the Try This funding as seed money, then leverage other funds, community contributions, and volunteers.

 Here’s how you can apply for up to $3,000 for your healthy community project in 2017!

 Stephen Smith will do one more live Webinar before the conference: May 3, 11 AM

 If you want to see the Webinar, he did in April, you can access it here.
 It tells you step-by-step how to apply.

 You will be able to ask questions during the May 3 Webinar.
 Here’s how you can access it:

 - Use this link: http://kaylahinkley.enterthemeeting.com/m/ENDBJK7E (Copy & paste it into a new window)

 - Click the blue link